Delta Credit Cards

 - Free ShopRunner membership.
 As with all Amex cards, you are entitled to a complimentary ShopRunner membership, which provides free two-day and return shipping from around 150 of the largest online retailers.
 ShopRunner Website

-Extra benefits with the Reserve card
+Extra Benefits with the Reserve Card

 - Free access to the Delta Sky Club, when flying on Delta-marketed flights.
 Only for the primary cardholder.
 Additional guests available for $39 each.
-Unlike a Delta Sky Club membership, which retails for $495, your don't have partner lounge privileges.
+Unlike a Delta Sky Club membership, which retails for $495, your don't get partner lounge privileges.

-- Two free Sky Club lounge passes, per year.
+- Two free Sky Club lounge passes per year.

 - Free access to Amex Centurion Lounges.
 But only if you are flying on a Delta-marketed flight.
 Only for the primary cardholders, up to two guests are $50 each.

 - Up to 4 status boosts per year, allowing you to earn up to 60,000 points.
 15,000 points for every $30,000 worth of spending.
 Plus you can "gift" your status boosts to another member.

 - Qualify for upgrades without status.
 You are entitled to first class and Comfort+ upgrades, but you won't get them until after anyone with Delta status gets upgraded first.
 That also means that you'll need to wait until the day of departure.
 As with other upgrades, you might be able get an upgrade for a single companion.
 If you have some level of status, you'll get a boost for upgrades versus other passengers within the same Medallion Tier and fare class group.